rreece/rreece.github.io/philosophy-reading-list/index.md

 -   Worrall, J. (1989).
 Structural Realism: The Best of Both Worlds?
 -   Laudan, L. (1990).
 Demystifying Underdetermination.
 -   Dennett, D. (1991).
 Real Patterns.
+-   Mayo, D.G.
+(1996). *Error and the Growth of Experimental Knowledge*.
 -   Ladyman, J. (1998).
 What is Structural Realism?
 -   Bueno, O. (1999).
 What is Structural Empiricism?
 -   Psillos, S. (1999).
 Scientific Realism: How Science Tracks Truth.